palmskog/coind-sem-while/README.md

 - `Assert.v` defines the assertion language and properties of the assertions.
 - `Hoare.v` defines the partial-correctness Hoare logic, embedding and projection.
 - `HoareTotal.v` defines the total-correctness Hoare logic, embedding and projection.
+- `Semax.v` defines the trace-based Hoare logic.
+- `SemaxSound.v` defines and proves soundness for the trace-based Hoare logic.
+- `SemaxComplete.v` defines and proves completeness for the trace-based Hoare logic.
 - `Markov.v` defines an example inspired by Markov's principle.
 - `Liveness.v` defines an example that demonstrates reasoning about liveness.
 - `Weakbism.v` defines an example based on weak trace equivalence.